What's Growing On

 Spring and Summer 2023:

 Oh the growth!
 Oh the addition of herbs and flowers and vegetables!
 The pictures are just so lovely!
-Seems like every day there's more growth, more green more love!
+Seems like every day there is more growth, more green more love!

 I'm am creating a 'bug aversion' planter.
 Herbs are our best friend and to most flying annoyances, they are exactly that.
 A little Catnip, Basil, Thyme, Lemongrass and Lavender.
 The strong scent of these herbs will help keep bugs at bay.